-Implications - does this report and its recommendations have implications and impact with regard to the following: 1.
+lications - does this report and its recommendations have implications and impact wine following: ith regard 1.
 Is there a potential/actual conflict of interest?
-(If yes, outline who has the potential conflict of interest, what it is and recommendation of how this might be mitigated).
-No 2.
-Is there a financial or additional staffing resource implication?
-(If yes, please provide details of additional resources required).
+No (If yes, outline who has the potential conflict of interest, what it is and recommendation of how this might be mitigated).
+2. Is there a financial or additional staffing resource implication?
+Yes (If yes, please provide details of additional resources required).
 There are schemes that require further clinical and financial resources.
-Yes 3.
-Is there a risk to financial and clinical sustainability?
-(If yes, how will this be mitigated).
-No 4.
-Is there a legal impact to the organisation?
-(If yes, how will this be mitigated).
-No 5.
-Are there human rights, equality and diversity requirements?
-(If yes, please provide details of the effect upon these requirements).
-No 6.
-Is there a clinical engagement requirement?
-(If yes, please provide details of the clinical engagement).
+3. Is there a risk to financial and clinical sustainability?
+No (If yes, how will this be mitigated).
+4. Is there a legal impact to the organisation?
+No (If yes, how will this be mitigated).
+5. Are there human rights, equality and diversity requirements?
+No (If yes, please provide details of the effect upon these requirements).
+6. Is there a clinical engagement requirement?
+Yes (If yes, please provide details of the clinical engagement).
 The plan has been subject to system wide senior clinical involvement in the development of the shortlist of schemes and their prioritisation.
-Yes 7.
-Is there a patient and public engagement requirement?
-(If yes, please provide details of the patient and public engagement).
-There will be a need to keep the public informed of both the challenges faced by the Yes system during winter, the plans in place to address this and the best way to access health and care support during this time.
+7. Is there a patient and public engagement repuire ந Yes (If yes, please provide details of the patient and public engagement).
+There will be a need to keep the public informed of both the challenges faced by the system during winter, the plans in place to address this and the best way to access health and care support during this time.
 There will be an active communications programme to support winter planning